 - high estrogen levels

-High estrogen levels due to a due to a slow COMT gene can cause symptoms such as PMS, fibroids, breast tenderness, irregular menstrual periods, and mood swings.
+High estrogen levels due to a slow COMT gene can cause symptoms such as PMS, fibroids, breast tenderness, irregular menstrual periods, and mood swings.

 Calcium-d-glucarate also helps to prevent the deconjugation and absorption of estrogen that has already been metabolized.